Ishrat Jahan Chaity

-Ishrat Jahan Chaity is a Bangladeshi film actress.
+Ishrat Jahan Chaity is a Bangladeshi film actress and Lux Channel I Superstar 2008 winner.

 Career

 Chaity began her career in acting after winning the Lux Channel I Superstar in 2008.
 She played as lead cast member Sadharon Meye on 2009 television drama Rabindranath Tagore.
 After transitioning into film, she had her breakthrough role in Rabeya Khatun's drama-film Madhumati (2011), which was a huge success among critics.

 Chaity made her film debut with Riaz in Madhumati (2011), a film produced by Impress Telefilms.
 Her next film, Lovely, earned her the Best Actress nomination at Meril Prothom Alo Awards.